 A Bluetooth headset is only as good as its battery life

-Unlike wired headphones, which are powered solely by your smartphone, wireless headphones require their own source of power, and battery life varies across the board.
+Unlike wired headphones, which are powered solely by whatever they’re plugged into, wireless headphones require their own source of power — and battery life is anything but consistent.
 Generally speaking, on-ear and over-ear headphones last much longer on a single charge than wireless and true wireless earbuds.
 Any wireless audio product with updated Bluetooth firmware will have improved battery life, as well.
-For instance, Bluetooth 5.1 is more energy-efficient than Bluetooth 4.2, though this won’t make a gigantic difference in battery life.
+For instance, Bluetooth 5.2 is more energy-efficient than Bluetooth 4.2, though this won’t make a gigantic difference in battery life.

-While standalone playtime is important, particularly for international flyers, another overlooked feature is fast charging.
+While standalone playtime is important — particularly for international flyers — another overlooked feature is fast charging.
 Fast charge technology tops up a headset to a certain capacity in short order.
 For a while, the standard quick charge rate was when 10 minutes of charging provided 60 minutes of playback.
-With improved technology, we’ve seen this rate increase quite a bit.
-OnePlus leads the pack with its WarpCharge tech, but brands like Sony and Samsung have efficient quick charge rates too.
 Not all Bluetooth headphones and wireless earbuds support quick charging, but most modern options do.

 Office and remote workers get wireless headphones with a good microphone